Mornor/ml-auto-subtitles/README.md

 ### Basic idea
 1. Put a video file as input in a S3 folder.
-2. Get the result as a .srt file
+2. Get the result as a `.srt` file.

 ### Architecture
 #### Schema